Top

 New York, NY 10011

 Three master composers of the 19th and 20th century with three of their greatest works, each one hardly ever performed.
-Brahms’ Nänie is only 12 minutes long but contains some of the most beautiful music he ever composed.
+Brahms’ Nänie is a lyrical, voluptuous setting of the setting of the Schiller ode about life and mortality.
+It contains some of the most beautiful music Brahms ever composed.

-Kodály considered his Psalmus Hungaricus his greatest composition.
+Zoltán Kodály considered his Psalmus Hungaricus his greatest composition.
 This extraordinary, passionate work gives voice to the suffering and perseverance of the Hungarian people in the years following World War I, and their longing for dignity and self-determination in the face of foreign rule.
-The Brahms and Kodály pieces will be heard in brand new transcriptions made for The Manton Memorial Organ by Dennis Keene.
+The Brahms and Kodály pieces will be heard in brand new transcriptions made for The Manton Memorial Organ by Dennis Keene, with tenor soloist Miles Mykkanen.

 Monteverdi Vespers of 1610